Weekend schedule for Kentucky Speedway - NASCAR Talk | NBC Sports

 According to wunderground.com, the forecast for the start of each race is:

-Thursday Xfinity race: Partly cloudy, 88 degrees and no chance of rain.
+Thursday Xfinity race: Partly cloudy, 86 degrees and a 20% chance of rain.

 Here is the full weekend schedule for Kentucky Speedway.